qri-io/website/content/docs/getting-started/qri-cli-quickstart.md

     created dataset
 ```

 You can continue making changes this way, committing new versions whenever you reach a critical point.
-All the older versions are intact in Qri, and you can inspect and export them at any time.
+All the older versions remain intact in Qri, and you can inspect and export them at any time.

 ## Push to Qri Cloud

 <InfoBlock type='warning'>
   All data on Qri Cloud is public.
 Keep that in mind when pushing your datasets.
+Contact hello@qri.io to learn how Qri plans to support private, encrypted data repositories.
 </InfoBlock>